Lilah Butler, Car Insurance Writer

-Yes, Geico offers non-owner car insurance for people who do not have access to a household car.
-Geico non-owner car insurance is a good investment for drivers who frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have insurance.
-A non-owner policy from Geico typically costs around $311 per year.
+Yes, Geico offers non-owner car insurance for people who do not have access to a car owned by someone in their household.
+Non-owner car insurance is a good investment for drivers who don't own a car themselves but frequently borrow or rent cars, or those who need to file an SR-22 or FR-44 with their state to prove they have car insurance.
+A non-owner policy from Geico typically costs around $421 per year.

 When to Consider Geico Non-Owner Car Insurance